310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 Did you start feeling sleepy and lose focus?

-Haha, so you’re feeling drained, and want me to spoil ya a lil’?
+Haha, so you’re feeling drained, and want me to spoil ya a li’l?

 There there, it’ll be alright.
 You’ve been working really hard — You’ll surely be rewarded for it all one day.
 {% endbubble %}